-For the past 2 years or more, the Nigerian state has found itself up in arms against a resurgent Boko Haram terrorist organization.
+For the past 2 years or more, the Nigeria state has found itself up in arms against a resurgent Boko Haram terrorist organization.
 There have been innumerable bombings, killings and gun battles.
-Nigeria has almost the whole of Borno and Yobe States to these terrorists, and has just about stopped them from gaining more territory across the North.
+Nigeria has almost the whole of Borno and Yobe States to these terrorists and has just about stopped them from gaining more territory across the North.
 To date, an estimated 3,000 people have lost their lives and there is no sign that this is ending soon as people are killed daily, particularly in the two states where the terrorist group almost reigns supreme.

 Last Saturday, while Nigerian soldiers who had been deployed to engage Islamist rebels in Mali were on their way to join the French, Malian and other African forces there, they came under attack near Okene in Kogi State.
 By the time the dust had settled, 2 soldiers had died and 8 others were injured.